-Naturopaths and other Holistic Natural Practitioners believe that the problem (Prostatitis or Interstitial Cystitis) needs to be seen much more holistic as whole-body disorder, not merely isolated to the lower genito urinary tract.
+Naturopaths and other Holistic Natural Practitioners believe that the problem (Prostatitis or Interstitial Cystitis) needs to be seen much more holistic as a whole-body disorder, not merely isolated to the lower genito urinary tract.

 It is strongly associated with chemical imbalances, stress, circulation, nutrition and lifestyle in general.

-"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, fast food, regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.
+"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, fast food, high regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.

 The pain or symptoms can vanish for hours or days, then return without logical reason.

-Some people experience long remissions, which can last months to years.
+Some people experience long remissions, which can last months or years.

 All this brings us to the question; "Is there a common cause for all these symptoms"?

 Andropause is not a clinical disease, it is a syndrome or a fact of life.
-It has an influence on your whole being, physical, mentally and maybe even spiritually, and it is a condition everyone should know about, not only men, but women as well.
+It has an influence on your whole being, physical and mentally, and it is a condition everyone should know about, not only men, but women as well.

 If one reads the clinical symptoms of Andropause, one can see why it is called the 'Male Menopause'.